joe-irving/defundclimatechaos/example.md.md

     Climate justice demands that we shut off the money pipeline to oil, coal and gas immediately.
   decoration: "![](/assets/images/alarm.png)"
 credits: ''
+header:
+  text: |-
+    # Turn off the money pipeline to fossil fuels.
+Now.

+    UK banks, asset managers and insurers are pumping billions of pounds into fossil fuels that worsen the climate crisis.
+Ahead of the UN climate talks, on October 29th groups around the world and UK are rising up to demand that that the UK government and corporations **#DefundClimateChaos**.
+  buttons:
+  - text: Act Now
+    target: "#how"
+  border_bottom:
+    image: "/assets/images/money-border.gif"
+    reflect: true
 published: false

 ---